rynomad/bespeak/pages/db process operator.md

 - ## Process Operator Logic
 - get the db instance
 - execute the operation on the appropriate collection
-- if the operation is a query, return it's observable form `$`
+- if the operation is a query, use it's observable form `$` and emit all events -
-- if the operation is an insert/upsert, wrap the result in an observable